4.5Update Floodplain Boundaries

 Description

 There are 5 creeks with floodplain maps within Longmont's jurisdiction.
 Revisions to St. Vrain and Left Hand Creeks are complete.
-Flood Insurance Studies (including maps and models) for both Weld and Boulder Counties will be FEMA effective on September 26 and October 24, 2024, respectively.
-Spring Gulch No. 2 is in process, Spring Gulch No. 1 floodplain will be updated in 2025 and the update of Dry Creek No. 1 will be completed in 2025.
+Flood Insurance Studies (including maps and models) for both Weld and Boulder Counties became FEMA effective on September 26 and October 24, 2024, respectively.
+Spring Gulch No. 2 is in process as is Spring Gulch No. 1.
+The update of Dry Creek No. 1 will also begin in 2025.

 Tasks